 Section 2.
 Authority for Issuance.
-The District hereby authorizes the issuance of, and the Board of Supervisors of the County is hereby requested, pursuant to Section 15140 et seq. of the Education Code, to sell from time to time, by negotiated sale to the Underwriter, the Bonds described herein as issued pursuant to the authority of Article 4.5 of Chapter 3, of Part 1 of Division 2 of Title 5 of the Government Code, and other applicable provisions of law, including applicable provisions of the Education Code, in an aggregate principal amount not to exceed \$30,900,000.
+The Refunding Bonds are authorized to be issued pursuant to Articles 9 and 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the Government Code, and other applicable provisions of law, including applicable provisions of the Education Code of the State.